railroads in Virginia, 2013

 Though state taxpayers financed 40-60% of the cost for most Virginia railroads, the lines were located to serve as tools for local economic development and not for the entire state.
 Refusing to link rail lines was inefficient, but each railroad was independent.
 Individual cities benefitted from carting and warehousing the freight, and from passengers who bought meals or stayed overnight.

-before the Civil War, freight stations in Richmond - the Virginia Central (1), RF&P (2), Richmond and Petersburg (3) and Richmond and Danville (4) were not connected by rail
+before the Civil War, railroad freight stations in Richmond - the Virginia Central (1), RF&P (2), Richmond and Petersburg (3), Richmond and Danville (4), and Richmond and York River (5) - were not connected by rail

 Source: Library of Congress, Richmond, Va. and its vicinity (1863)